 “Those draw controls were huge,” McGlothlin said.
 “Having those possessions and knowing we already had a lead was just so good for our mentality and our momentum.
 Caleigh’s stick skills are so incredible and she was able to get it to herself so many times and that was a big part.”

 It helped too that except for a three-goal stretch in the middle of the first half that put Hidden Valley up 5-3, Monticello’s defense managed to prevent Hidden Valley from going on any significant runs.
-The Mustangs took control with a 6-0 run that put them up 9-5.
+The Mustangs took control with a 6-0 run that put them up 9-5, with Mallory scoring or assisting on the last five goals of the run.

 “Our defense had some incredible plays, Caleigh on the draw was phenomenal and we were just able to capitalize pretty early on and it carried over after the lightning delays,” McGlothlin said.